droundy/fac/web/features.md

 time or its file size.
 And finally, if you edit a file while it is being used in a build, fac can fail to rerun the build.

-**Tup** will almost always give you a correct build, with the exceptions being if an out-of-tree file was modified (e.g. you upgraded a library), or if you change an environment variable that affects your build.
+**Tup** will almost always give you a correct build, with the exceptions being if an out-of-tree file was modified (e.g. you upgraded a library).
+Tup can track out-of-tree files, but only if you install it as suid-root (see security issues below).

 **Make** will give you a correct build only if you annotate all the dependencies for your build correctly, and only if the stars align.